timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 ## We now have a new Dll, but what is the difference between this one and the last one?

-**The main difference besides language (C++ vs Go) is that the previous example has no export statements for funtions.
+**The main difference besides language (C++ vs Go) is that the previous example (evil.dll) has no export statements for functions.
 You may have noticed an error when you ran rundll32 against it.**

 ## Let's try running rundll32 against our new dll.
 We have an exported function named GobServer.